GustavoBastos04/GustavoBastos04/README.md

 ## 🔭 I’m currently working on ...

-At Vivo, I'm currently working as a Networks Intern, in an architecture team for B2B clients.
-I'm responsible to check switches status on the architecture and ensure that all the data related to the links and ports are synchronized on the network and in our databases.
-I'm also participating in projects that involves automating the area, building Python scripts that check devices conditions and gather data from them.
+At Vivo, I'm currently working as a Software Development Intern, developing internal tools for network teams who work with B2B clients.
+I'm responsible to develop and maintan a web application that automatize part of technical study of network services projects for B2B clients.
+The main tools that I'm working with are Django, React, Python, NodeJS, JavaScript, MySQL and Docker.
 <!--
 **GustavoBastos04/GustavoBastos04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.